 The language of instruction and syllabi is English.

-On successful completion of the degree programme, students may be qualified for admission to a PhD programme in a number of academic areas at UiT The Arctic University of Norway or elsewhere.
+Upon successful completion of the degree programme, students may be qualified for admission to a PhD programme in a number of academic areas at universities in Norway, Scandinavia and internationally.